cloudogu/gitops-playground/README.md

 ```
 ### Credentials

-If deployed within the cluster Jenkins, SCM-Manager and ArgoCD can be accessed via: `admin/admin`
+If deployed within the cluster Jenkins, SCM-Manager and Argo CD can be accessed via: `admin/admin`

 Note that you can change (an should for a remote cluster!) the password with `apply.sh`'s `--password` argument.